pantheon-systems/documentation/source/_docs/free-https.md

 However, customers using CloudFlare's WAF tools or other features may want to keep CloudFlare in their stack.
 We still recommend upgrading your Pantheon site to the Global CDN as this will improve cache hitrates and performance.
 There are no known issues with layering CloudFlare and the Global CDN together.
 Ignore the DNS recommendations and action required notices from the Site Dashboard, and use the [configuration described in our related guide](/docs/guides/cloudflare-enable-https/) instead.

-To use Cloudflare as a DNS hosting provider and Pantheon's Global CDN and Managed HTTPS service, configure DNS as recommended in the Site Dashboard and disable Cloudflare's CDN by toggling the cloud icon to grey so it's disabled.
+To use Cloudflare as a DNS hosting provider and Pantheon's Global CDN and Managed HTTPS service, configure DNS as recommended in the Site Dashboard and disable Cloudflare's CDN by toggling the cloud icon to grey.

 ### When will I stop being billed $30/month?
 Pantheon will remove legacy load balancers and stop billing 30-60 days after upgrading.